 - the Child Care and Development Block Grant (CCDBG) and Title IV-A of the Social Security Act. - 3.
-A requirement to spend an amount of state dollars, known as the Maintenance of Effort (MOE), replaced previous federal requirements to match a percentage of program costs with state funds.
+A requirement to spend an amount of state dollars, known as MOE, replaced previous federal requirements to match a percentage of program costs with state funds.
 There is a MOE requirement for TANF and the CCDF block grant.
-Federal matching funds still exist in Food Stamps, Medicaid and one CCDF child care funding stream.
+Federal matching funds still exist in SNAP, Medicaid and one CCDF child care funding stream.